PabloChristian/dotnet-star-wars-api/README.md

 ## 👨‍💻 Code Challenge

 #### 📌 Overview
-Using the StarWars API (https://swapi.dev) create a simple web app containing a `<select>` input to allow a user to select a Starship `manufacturer`.
-In a `<table>` display a list of all Starships with the selected `manufacturer`.
-If no `manufacturer` is selected display all starships in the table.
-At DeveloperTown we primarily use React to build web applications but you can use any front-end JavaScript framework you’d like (React, Angular, Vue, Svelte, etc).

-Notes:
-The final result will not be evaluated on visual style, so you do not need to spend time styling (browser defaults are just fine) unless you want to.
+Using the Backends for Frontends pattern and the StarWars API (https://swapi.dev) create a simple web API to support the following end-user functionality: A user should be able to view a list of Starships, the user should be able to select a Starship `manufacturer` from a dropdown to filter the list of Starships to the selected `manufacturer`.
+If no `manufacturer` is selected display all starships in the list.
+At DeveloperTown we primarily use .net core to build web APIs but you can use any language and framework you’d like (.net code, node js, Micronaut, ruby on rails, etc).

+Notes and Technical Requirements:
+- The web API should require Authentication
+- The web API should respond with JSON data
-A javascript library exists for the StarWars API.
-We request that you do not use the javascript library to interact with the StarWars API
+- Client libraries exist for the StarWars API.
+We request that you do not use these libraries to interact with the StarWars API
-NPM packages other than the StarWars API can be used but are not required to complete this assignment.
+- Open-source packages other than the StarWars client libraries can be used but are not required to complete this assignment.

 ## 📑 Demonstrations
 Swagger documentation showing the application API routes: